 The NT also calls the Old Testament “the Scriptures” (Mt 22:29, Acts 18:28), “the holy Scriptures” (Rom 1:2) “the holy writings” (2Tim 3:15), “the Law” (John 10:34).
 Since both the OT and NT are called the word of God/Scriptures, you can’t dismiss either as anything less.
 Your Quran calls the New Testament “the Gospel” (3:3) which “is guidance and light confirming what was before it of the Torah [OT]” (5:46) “the Gospel” (5:69).
 It calls Christians “the People of the Gospel” who are to “judge [the Quran] by what Allah hath revealed therein” (5:50).
 So there are 3 things here:

 1. Since your Quran appeals to the authenticity of the New Testament, you have no justification to reject it.

 2. Since the Gospel was existing and authentic long before the Quran and during its time, you can’t tell us that the Gospel is now lost or “forged.”

-From early church writings, it has been proved that from the first century the Gospel has been accepted as the Word of God, long before your Muhammad and his allah rose up from the pits of Arabia.
-According to the International Standard Bible Encyclopedia (1979, vol 1, 603):
+From early church writings, it has been proved that from the first century the Gospel has been accepted as the Word of God, long before your Muhammad and his Allah rose up from Arabia.
+According to the International Standard Bible Encyclopedia (1979, vol. 1, 603):

 “[N]ear the close of the first century; Clement bishop of Rome was acquainted with Paul’s letters to the church at Corinth.
 After him, the letters of both Ignatius bishop of Antioch and Polycarp bishop of Smyrna attest the dissemination of Pauline letters by the second decade of the 2nd century”